rolandtoth/AdminOnSteroids/README.md

 **Custom config and style**

-If exists, the module will load "/site/templates/cke.js" file where you can set custom configuration.
+You can set custom path to CSS and JavaScript files in the "Asset paths" section in the module (at bottom of the page).
+Paths should be relative to the site root, eg.

+`
+site/templates/scripts/cke.js
+`

 You can use the "CKE/sample-cke.js" file from the module's directory to start with.
 Options entered to the field's "Custom Config Options" will be preserved (and they have priority).

-Similarly "/site/templates/cke.css" will be used if this file exists, and if there's nothing set in the field's "Custom Editor CSS File" setting (Input tab).
+Similarly you can enter a custom path to a CSS file and that will be used if the file exists, and if there's nothing set in the field's "Custom Editor CSS File" setting (Input tab).

-*Tip: you can use "@import" in cke.css to load another CSS file.*